Bing redirect virus on Mac: removal instruction

 Frequently asked questions

-How to find out your Mac is infected by Bing redirect?
+How to find out if your Mac is infected by Bing redirect?

 How is Bing redirect related to the Bing search engine?

-Bing is a legitimate search engine, which isn’t malicious at all.
+Bing is a legitimate search engine, and it isn’t malicious at all.
 The creators of Bing redirect used the Bing brand name to trick users into downloading this PUP.

 How does Bing redirect get into your Mac?

-Bing redirect finds way on your Mac following the easiest pattern: it disguises itself as a third-party app.
+Bing redirect finds its way on your Mac following the easiest pattern: it disguises itself as a third-party app.
 If you have installed some apps recently, Bing redirect could have been bundled with them.
-The next time you install an app, pay attention to installation steps to deselect the installation of third-party apps that can be malicious.
+Next time you install an app, pay attention to installation steps to deselect the installation of third-party apps that can be malicious.